-Both of them are lagers.
-Both are brewed by Grimm Brothers Brewhouse in Loveland, CO – not too far from our house.
+Both of them are crisp and refreshing and both are brewed by Grimm Brothers Brewhouse in Loveland, CO – not too far from our house.
 Before we could purchase cans we frequently went to the Grimm Brothers taproom to get growlers.
 As the brewery’s name suggests, they make beers modeled after the traditional German and European styles, but are not shy to modernize old recipes and introduce popular American hops.

 On the other hand, Snow Drop.
 What a beer.
+It is actually a Kottbusser ale that drinks very much like a lager.
 Malted wheat added to the grain bill and also some honey and molasses.
 Tastefully, but resulting in an ABV of 7.1%.
 Even though IBU is only 10, there is a pronounced muted bitterness from the same noble hops.
 It confidently coexists with the balanced honey-molasses sweetness.
 Amazing aroma, which to this day I lack words to describe, because it is so faint and fleeting.
 So I will quote Francis Thompson – “The fairest things have fleetest end, their scent survives their close”.
 By fairest, he meant most amazing, I am pretty sure.

 Now on to the Pecorino Romano crisps with rosemary and hot honey.
 To make them you need just that – Pecorino Romano, rosemary and hot honey.
 Go for an actual wedge of cheese and grate it yourself.
 Pecorino Romano is a sheep’s milk cheese.
 Pecora means sheep in Italian, Romano is in the name because the cheese was first made in the province of Rome.
 You can find just the cheese I used at your friendly neighborhood Trader Joe’s.